charlestang06/tutoring-app/README.md

 This Django tutoring app was developed as a tutor/student portal for [Iridium Tutoring](https://www.iridiumtutoring.org), a nationwide 501(c)(3) nonprofit tutoring organization serving K-12 students with free, personalized educational support in all subjects.
 Our mission is to provide high-quality, accessible, and equitable tutoring to students in need, regardless of their background or financial status.
 We are committed to helping students reach their full potential and achieve academic success.

 This dashboard is a B2C tutor + student web application that streamlines the tutoring session registration process and tutor sign-up process and replaces Excel/Google-Sheets/Forms platforms.
-Utilizes Model-View-Template (MVT) architecture for models `Tutors`, `Students`, and `Tutoring-Sessions`; views `studentView`, `tutorView`, `index`, `etc`; and Bootstrapped configurable templates for each view.
+Utilizes Model-View-Template (MVT) architecture for models `Tutors`, `Students`,  `Tutoring-Sessions`, and `Recurring-Sessions`; views `studentView`, `tutorView`, `index`, `etc`; and Bootstrapped configurable templates for each view.
 Developed by the 2024 Iridium Tutoring's founder, Charles Tang.

 ## Tech Stack
 - **Frontend**: HTML, CSS (Bootstrap 5.0), JavaScript, FullCalendar